-Yes, Bellinger—who currently measures in at about 6-foot-4, 220 pounds—was once small for his age.
-Now he's the reigning NL Rookie of the Year and one of the scariest power hitters in all of baseball.
-Looking back on his development, Bellinger's glad he spent his younger days focusing on the fine details of his game instead of stressing over his size.
+Yes, Bellinger—who measures in at 6-foot-4 and who clobbered 47 home runs this year—was once small for his age.
+Now he's one of the best all-around players in baseball.
+Looking back on his development, Bellinger's glad he grew up undersized, as it forced him to master the finer details of his game.

 During his early playing days, Bellinger was shorter and skinnier than many of his teammates.
 "Cody wasn't very big, but he had a beautiful swing," Mike Woods, Bellinger's coach at Hamilton High (Chandler, Arizona), told the Los Angeles Times.
 "And he was a baseball rat."

 He hit a growth spurt prior to his junior year, but that simply took his size from "small" to "beanpole skinny."
 Bellinger was a phenomenal all-around player with a smooth swing and impressive athleticism, but he weighed just 170 pounds (very light for a kid who would grow to 6-foot-4) and hit only one home run his senior season.
 Considering Bellinger was also a first baseman—a position traditionally reserved for hulking home run hitters in the big leagues—his lack of size was a strike against him in the eyes of many pro scouts.

 But the Los Angeles Dodgers saw something in Cody, the son of a former big leaguer, and selected him in the fourth round of the 2013 MLB Draft.
 "The analytics had it as a terrible pick,'' former Dodgers scouting director Logan White told the NY Daily News.
 "You don't take a first baseman that high when the power isn't there."